armaan-singh-ahluwalia/sas-and-predictive-analytics/05_Text_Analytics_Classification/README.md

 - Target Variable: `label`
 - Characteristics:
   - High-dimensional and sparse text features
-  - Vocabulary size substantially larger than the number of observations
+  - Vocabulary size is substantially larger than the number of observations
 - Data Preparation:
   - Text cleaning and normalization
   - Stemming using SnowballC